Kawai loves to learn new things and explore ways just to make life taste and feel a little better.

-However, making that barista-style coffee by ourselves is really not that difficult, and with a little effort, we too can enjoy the best coffee without having to burn little holes in our wallets.
+However, making that barista-style coffee by ourselves is really not that difficult, and with a little effort, you too can enjoy the best coffee without having to burn little holes in your wallet.

 1. Get Freshly Roasted Coffee Beans

-Most of us will buy coffee powder from a supermarket.
+Most of us buy coffee powder from a supermarket.
 However, you can get much better quality coffee if you buy coffee beans that are freshly roasted.
-Try going to your local coffee shop (e.g. Starbucks) or search for a roast to order supplier to order from them.
+Try going to your local coffee shop (e.g. Starbucks) or search for a roast supplier to order from.

-Freshly roasted coffee should be left aside for 5 days before you use it - so remember to ask your coffee bean supplier when the roasting was done.
-To get the best coffee flavor, you have to finish the coffee beans within 3 weeks.
+Freshly roasted coffee should be left aside for five days before you use it—so remember to ask your coffee bean supplier when the roasting was done.
+To get the best coffee flavor, you have to finish the coffee beans within three weeks.
 Any longer, and you will lose its delicious natural flavor.